josdoaitran/microservices-everything/microservice-testing.md

 # AWS Stack, Simulator with local service, not mock
 - Simulate the real AWS Services.
-- NOT: Feature lags / missing
+- NOT: Feature lags / missing (There aren't full-services simulators)
 - NOT: Doesn't simulate IAM
 - NOT:False nagatives (Simulate problems)
 - NOT: Brigttle (hard to fix)